Skip to main content

 For women, the hormonal landscape of metabolic health is shaped by the dynamic interplay of estrogen, progesterone, and testosterone.
 During the reproductive years, estrogen generally promotes insulin sensitivity.
 However, the approach of perimenopause and the transition into menopause bring a significant decline in these hormones, which often correlates with the onset of metabolic syndrome.

-The loss of estrogen contributes to a shift in from the hips and thighs to the abdominal region, increasing visceral adipose tissue.
+The loss of estrogen contributes to a shift in fat storage from the hips and thighs to the abdominal region, increasing visceral adipose tissue.
 This change is accompanied by a decrease in insulin sensitivity and a less favorable lipid profile.

 While estrogen replacement is a cornerstone of menopausal hormone therapy, the role of testosterone in female metabolic health is also critically important.
 Women produce testosterone, albeit in much smaller amounts than men, and it serves vital functions for energy, libido, cognitive function, and body composition.